-Every company requires technical help and assistance to make sure the business runs and functions properly.
-However, it can be a challenge for a startup to find developers and hire them accordingly.
-The budget constraint and lack of proper technical knowledge can make it a difficult option.
 But it’s not necessary for every startup founder to be technically sound and skilled to find and hire the skilled team.
 And there are many other budget-friendly options for managing your own technical team.

-Types of Team
+Types of Software Developer Team

-- Remote working team
+- The remote working developer team

 - Staff augmentation